-When the Inkscape extension calculates the Dragon model for the graphical output in the document, two files are created that contain the corresponding 3D model.
-One of the files has the extension OBJ, which essentially contains the coordinates of the 3D object.
-The other file has the ending MTL, it contains descriptions to the materials of the object, in our case for the sail and the carbon rods.
-In turn, the MTL file contains references to image files with the extension PNG.
+When the Inkscape extension calculates the kite model for the graphical output in the document, the tool creates two files that contain the corresponding 3D model.
+One of these files has the extension OBJ, which essentially contains the coordinates of the 3D object.
+The other file has the extension MTL, it contains descriptions to the materials of the object, in our case for the sail and the carbon rods.
+The MTL file contains references to image files with the extension PNG.
 These image files then contain a graphic of the sail design.
-How to create these image files will now be described below.
+The decryption how to create these image files follows in the next chapter.
 First of all, an example of such a 3D model: